dragonflydb/documentation/docs/getting-started/benchmark.md

 ## Load testing Dragonfly `c7gn.12xlarge`

-Next thing we tried running Dragonfly on the next generation instance with the same number of vCPUs (48).
+Next, we tried running Dragonfly on the next generation instance (`c7gn`) with the same number of vCPUs (48).
 We used the same `c7gn.16xlarge` for running `memtier_benchmark` and we used the same commands to test writes, reads and pipelined reads: